anduckworth/ml_inflation/README.md

 An initial analysis of the data using a correlation matrix, revealed a strong relationship with C&I Loans, and a moderate relationship with Unemployment.
 ![correlationFred](https://github.com/anduckworth/ml_inflation/blob/f16cfdc6979e265d982b107b6c43fcaba5e74041/Images/FREDdataCorrelation.png)
-Key

-HG=F  is Copper
-SI=F  is Silver
-GC=F  is Gold
-LBS=F is Lumber
-CL=F  is Crude Oil
-KC=F  is Coffee
-ZC=F  is Corn
-ZW=F  is Wheat
-CPI   is Consumer Price Index